 “My wife and I just completed this hike with Branford and Conan.
 They were great guides and companions who were very professional and took very good care of us while giving us all options available.
 Hiking the entire trek without shortcuts allowed us to really experience the beauty of this part of Switzerland and enjoy the physical side of trekking.
 The walks were well balanced with some really tough ones but with great rewards visually, and other easier ones, still with spectacular scenery.
 The accommodations were excellent and the food was very good and certainly enough to keep us going.
 Some sharing also allowed us to experience a wide range of Swiss cuisine.
 Overall it was a very special and unforgettable week.
 Thank you Ryder-Walker.”- Michael and Nicky Gregora

-A week of honest hiking through fairytale Switzerland.
+A week of spectacular hiking through fairytale Switzerland.

 A delicious sampling of traditional Swiss alpine accommodations.
-We'll spend 6 nights in well-appointed, superior inns and 2 nights in remote mountain berghauses situated in spectacular mountain environments.
+Spend 6 nights in well-appointed, superior inns and 2 nights in remote mountain berghauses situated in spectacular mountain environments.

 An in-depth exploration of the Bernese Oberland region.
-We'll hit the popular highlights and the hidden trails of the quieter side too.
+We hit the popular highlights and the hidden trails of the quieter side, too.

 The Bernese Oberland in central Switzerland is one of the most stunning mountain ranges on earth.
 High, glaciated peaks and vertical rock walls ascend thousands of feet above tumbling waterfalls, pristine valleys, and flower-filled meadows sporting the world’s happiest cows.

 Our nine-day hiking tour begins on the west side of the Berner Oberland in the fashionable resort village of Gstaad.
-Hiking eastward, you’ll wander past perfect little chalets huddled around magnificent gardens.
-Cross airy mountain ridgelines like the Wasserngrat and Ammertepass, and overnight in a simple mountain hut at Engstligenalp, drifting to sleep above treeline with the smell of wood smoke and tinkling cowbells in the distance.
+Hiking eastward, we wander past perfect little chalets huddled around magnificent gardens.
+Cross airy mountain ridge lines, like the Wasserngrat and Ammertepass, and overnight in a simple mountain hut at Engstligenalp, drifting to sleep above tree line with the smell of wood smoke and tinkling cowbells in the distance.

 The hiking mellows out a bit during the last part of the trip, but the scenery explodes.
-You’ll hike at the very foot of the Eigernordwand, the vertical north face of the Eiger, and bed down in famous Swiss destinations like Mürren, Wengen and Grindelwald.
-Glaciers, iconic mountains, and quintessential Swiss scenery provide the finale for your tour.
+We hike at the very foot of the Eigernordwand, the vertical north face of the Eiger, and bed down in famous Swiss destinations like Mürren, Wengen, and Grindelwald.
+Glaciers, iconic mountains, and quintessential Swiss scenery provide the finale for our tour.